Symphony9/help-me-respond/README.md

 ## Help me respond

-This is a simple response helper which should make you life a bit easier.
+This is a simple response helper which should make your life a bit easier.
 It supports localization and friendly messages for users.
-Help-me-respond pre-configures HTTP responses for you by setting the status code, processing the message and setting headers.
+Help-me-respond preconfigures HTTP responses for you by setting the status code, processing the message and setting headers.
 You only need to call one of the API functions and pass the message in a form of a string or an object to it.

 ## UPDATES